 Seekers recognizes that any member of the community may be called upon by God to give us the Word.
 Our Guidelines for Preaching help us prepare sermons.
 This section collects for study and reflection drafts of sermons that happen to have been prepared in electronic form.
 The most recent sermon is on the top of the page.

-The Feast of the Epiphany
+The Seventh Sunday after the Epiphany